muratbayrktr/Simtest/README.md

 7. Refer to the project documentation for detailed information on how to run the simulations, perform backtesting, generate reports, and interpret the results.

-For more detailed instructions, refer to the [documentation](docs/documentation/).

 ## Contribution Guidelines